i'm glad you came upon my website in these vast interwebs.

 i graduated from UC Berkeley with a bachelors degree in political economy in 2016. after graduating i joined the KALW newsroom in San Francisco for their summer journalism program.

 in early 2017 i worked in partnership with the 1947 Partition Archive and produced a series of three short documentary films made from oral history interviews from their archive, to demonstrate the impact and memory of 1947's Partition.

 in fall 2017 i became producer at CANADALAND, an award-winning news startup in toronto. i ran the progressive political podcast, Commons. production of this show was almost entirely a one-woman operation (me).

-in 2018, i co-created Amplify, the inaugural storytelling conference for people of color.
-Learn more here. #AmplifyPOC
+in 2018, i also co-created Amplify, the inaugural storytelling conference for people of color.
+You can learn more here. #AmplifyPOC

 among other things, i'm currently working on a series of sound-art experiments (read: i have no idea what i’m doing, but it’s fun!). aside from storytelling in all its forms, i’m wild about honey bees, hand drumming, hiking, music, lakes (especially the Great kind), and furious dancing.